City Pages SEO: How to Rank in Multiple Locations

-What are City Pages?
+What are Local City Pages?

-City Pages are pages on your website that are optimized for a product or service in a specific geographic market, often a city.
+Local City Pages are pages on your website that are optimized for a product or service in a specific geographic market, often a city.
 When optimizing to rank in multiple locations, City Pages are a powerful way to reach new customers from cities and areas surrounding you main location.
 City pages are how to appear in multiple city searches with one website.

-Google will not show your business in the map results for a city if you are not geographically close to that city.
+The Problem: Google will not show your business in the map results for a city if you are not geographically close to that city.

 When your business address is in one city, it can be difficult (pretty much impossible) to rank in the Local 3-Pack in other cities.
+It makes sense that Google wants 'local' map results to be, well....local.
+But for Service Area Businesses (SABs), it's not unusual to serve businesses an hour or more away.

 Because your business address is not geographically the closest to those other cities.